evaporei/minigrep/README.md

 cargo run my_query my_file
 ```

-This will use your query to search in the contents of the file passed, if it finds something it will print the line that found the query.
+This will use your query to search in the contents of the file passed, if it finds something it will print the line that found the query...